Eva-Kaushik/BERT-AI/README.md

 ## 🚨 **Announcements**

-* (1/28/24) One of the easiest ways to use ColBERT in applications nowadays is the semi-official, fast-growing [RAGatouille](https://github.com/bclavie/ragatouille) library.
+* (1/28/24) One of the easiest ways to use in applications nowadays is the semi-official, fast-growing [RAGatouille](https://github.com/bclavie/ragatouille) library.
 * (1/29/23) We have merged a new index updater feature and support for additional Hugging Face models!
 These are in beta so please give us feedback as you try them out.
 * (1/24/23) If you're looking for the **DSPy** framework for composing retrievers like ColBERTv2 and LLMs, it's at: https://github.com/stanfordnlp/dspy

 ----

-## ColBERTv1

-The ColBERTv1 code from the SIGIR'20 paper is in the [`colbertv1` branch](https://github.com/stanford-futuredata/ColBERT/tree/colbertv1).
-See [here](#branches) for more information on other branches.

 ## Installation